abdelrahmanalassy/Vessels-Power-Management-System/README.md

 1. Add new vessels
 2. Record power calculations for vessels
 3. Display all vessels with efficiency calculations
-4. Search for a vessel by ID
+4. Find a Vessel by ID
-5. Update vessel details
+5. Search for a vessel by name or type
-6. Delete Vessel
+6. Update vessel details
 7. Delete Vessel
 8. Exit the program